Anirban166/Resume-Ranker/README.md

 Issues Solved
 ---
 - Basics like keyword input and support for keyword prefixes: <br>
 Took a null string (for dynamic size) with input from a scanner object and then applied the `ReadLine()` method to that string, breaking it into words by using the `split(“ “)` method (distinguishing words by whitespace) and storing the same in a string array.
-To include keywords ending at periods, commas etcetra, I included prefixed and suffixed character exceptions.
+To include keywords ending at periods, commas etcetera, I included prefixed and suffixed character exceptions.

 - Apache POI HPWF's extractor has access to reading the file by ParagraphText method, and no other methods that support reading words: <br>
 Solved by extracting contents into another file in local workspace and reading from the same.